an162/AI_Search_Algorithms/README.md

 ﻿# AI_Search_Algorithms
+informed, uninformed, local and adversarial searches are used dfs, bfs, ids, A*, ucs, hill climbing, minimax...
+Minimax: (The MiniMaxAgent represents an AI agent that utilizes the minimax algorithm to play optimally against a human player in a game of Tic-Tac-Toe in lab10)

-the algorithms used to solve a traveling problems:
+some of the algorithms used to solve the problems:

 Algorithm 1: Depth Limited Search algorithm